hftf/dope/README.md

 > [!WARNING]
 > At this time, the key layout above is assumed,
 > so chords may not have comfortable shapes for everyone.
-> This will be made more customizable at some point.
+> This will be made more customizable at some point,
+> through an interface being developed in `settings.py`.
+> Feel free to hack the code to do what you want!

 ### Pictographic key layout